Remote-HWA/SideLine_Zynq/attack_results/README.md

 # SideLine - Zynq SCA results

-This folder contain SCA attack scripts for AES and RSA and the example results that were obtained on the Zybo board.
+This folder contain SCA attack scripts for AES and RSA and the experimental results that were obtained on the Zybo board.
 To conduct a correlation power analysis on openSSL AES use the AES_SCA.py script located in the
 ## OpenSSL AES